-The state Senate today passed three bills to help grow and expand the craft beer industry in New York State.
+The New York State Senate yesterday passed three bills to help grow and expand the craft beer industry in New York State.
 The bills, which represent a three-way agreement among the Senate, Assembly and Governor Cuomo, will protect an important tax benefit for small breweries that produce beer in New York, create a Farm Brewery license that will allow craft brewers to expand their operations through opening restaurants or selling new products and will exempt breweries that produce small batches of beer from paying an annual State Liquor Authority fee.

 “New York’s craft breweries create fantastic beer, but just as important, they have a strong and growing impact on our economy because they create jobs, support agriculture and promote tourism,” Senate Majority Leader Dean G. Skelos said.
 “Senator Zeldin and Senator Ritchie did an outstanding job working with the Governor and the Assembly to reach agreement on these bills that will help encourage a thriving industry to expand and create more jobs.”